TwentyCat/l4d2_survivors_converter/README.md

 	$modelname "survivors\survivor_xxx.mdl"
 	```

- - Delete these 4 kinds of relevant lines at the bottom:
+ - Delete these 4 kinds of relevant lines at the bottom.
+(Also means delete from the next line of the first $weightlist or $ikautoplaylock line, until the end of QC)

 	```c++
 	$animation {xxx}